espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Antagonize.md

 # Antagonize
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your taunts and threats earn your foes ire.
-When you successfully [[Demoralize]] a creature, its [[Frightened]] condition can't decrease to less than 1 at the end of its turn until it either uses a hostile action against you or can no longer observe or sense you for at least 1 round.
+When you successfully [[Demoralize]] a creature, its [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]] condition can't decrease to less than 1 at the end of its turn until it either uses a hostile action against you or can no longer observe or sense you for at least 1 round.